NelsonBlakeN/FooBAR/README.md

       * Now, you will be able to write as much code as you want, test it, save it, or delete it, and not affect the rest of the people on the project. <br/>
    3. When you are ready to add something to your branch (code that definitely works and that you want to keep), you'll need to commit it.
       * `git status`
-         * See a list of files that have been modified, but `not staged for commit.`
+         * See a list of files that have been modified, but "`not staged for commit`"
       * `git add .`
          * Add all of the files in your <i>current directory</i> (`.`)
          * If you do <b>not</b> want all of these files, then add them individually: